-Natural character is highly modified, having been cleared for agricultural use.
+Natural character is highly modified, having been cleared for agricultural land use.
 This is reflective in the lack of native vegetation present in the wider area.
-Existing amenity of the natural landscape is to be enhanced and retained through the planting and development of green corridors through the proposal.
+Existing amenity of the natural landscape is to be enhanced and retained through the planting and development of green networks connecting the wider landscape.
+Shared pedestrian/cyclist connections to adjoining developments and access to areas which are not currently accessible enhances the amenity of the site.

 Overall, the character and land use of the area will shift from open and agriculturally focused to a more concentrated, high amenity development.
-Through mitigation measures, open character will be retained and enhanced, where possible.
+Through mitigation measures, open character and significant landscape components will be retained and enhanced, where possible.